f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

   Production-1(config)# commit

-Possible options for mode are: MODE_4x10GB,  MODE_4x25GB,  MODE_40GB,  MODE_100GB.
+Possible options for mode on the BX110 blade are: MODE_4x10GB,  MODE_4x25GB,  MODE_40GB,  MODE_100GB.
+For the BX520 blade supported modes for port1 are: MODE_100GB and MODE_4x100Gb and for port2: MODE_4x100GB and MODE_400Gb.
 You can optionally configure the portgroup name and ddm poll frequency.
 You can display the current configuration of the existing portgroups by running the CLI command **show running-config portgroups**:

 .. code-block:: bash